J. Eddie Peck

 John Edward Peck (born October 10, 1958) is an American television and film actor.
-His roles include Cole Howard on The Young and the Restless and Jake Martin on All My Children.
+His roles include 1991–92 Days of Our Lives Howard "Hawk" Hawkin, Cole Howard on The Young and the Restless and Jake Martin on All My Children.
 He also appeared as Lance Apollonaire, a student of Diane Chambers in a college course she was teaching in an episode of Cheers.